Skip to main content

 <variable>

-Variable name of the waveform widget
+Variable name of the ui_waveform widget.

 <property>